ms4ndst/Random_wallpaper/README.md

 PowerShell host selection:
 - Prefers Windows PowerShell (powershell.exe) for better hidden/minimized window behavior; falls back to pwsh.exe if not available.
-- The startup script relies on rand_wallpaper.ps1's default ImageFolder (%USERPROFILE%\wallpapers).
+- The startup script relies on rand_wallpaper.ps1's default ImageFolder (%USERPROFILE%\\Pictures\\Wallpapers).
 If you want a different folder, run rand_wallpaper.ps1 manually with -ImageFolder to test, or modify the default path in the script.

 Typical usage:
 - Create a Startup entry to run every 15 minutes, Fill, include subfolders: